What Should You Do If Accused of Burglary?

 If it ends up going to trial, then obviously, we're going to aim at trying to convince the jury that you're not guilty.
 Each burglary case turns on its facts, so we have to look at what evidence the prosecutor has that supposedly proves the case against you.

-I remember I had a case where all they had was my client's fingerprint on the inside of a glove related to somebody who tried to open a door, and they didn't realize the resident was inside, and the person yelled, and the would-be burglar ran away.
+I remember a case where all they had was my client's fingerprint on the inside of a glove related to somebody who tried to open a door.
+They didn't realize the resident was inside, and the person yelled, and the would-be burglar ran away.

 I got that case dismissed at the preliminary hearing because they only had that fingerprint.
 They really couldn't prove that number one; my client was the one who tried to get into the house, and number two, there's case law that says that that fingerprint is not enough.
 So they're going to need more evidence than just that.

-So, the bottom line is, if you need the best, you've come to the right place.
-So, pick up the phone now.
-Ask for a meeting with Ron Hedding.
-Let me put my years of experience to work for you.
+The bottom line is that if you need the best, you've come to the right place.
+So, pick up the phone now, ask for a meeting with Ron Hedding, and let me use my years of experience to benefit you.